Many people have recently had a chance to work from home, and the demand for online jobs is skyrocketing.

 27. Work From Home Pharmacist / GP

-Not long ago, it would have felt like science fiction to speak to a doctor via a mobile app, but it’s actually quite common-place now.
-There are a surprising number of online jobs in the medical field.
-While researching this piece we found a work from home pharmacist job in the UK paying £45,000 ($55,000) per year.
-Online jobs for fully-qualified doctors will pay more.
+Not long ago, it would have felt like science fiction to speak to a doctor via a mobile app, but it’s quite commonplace now.

-Absolutely not.
-You need proper qualifications on your resume for this kind of work.
-It’s a good fit for already-qualified and experienced doctors and pharmacists who’ve taken the decision to work from home.
-The work involves conducting consultations with patients using video-call functionality, providing advice and prescribing medications.
+Of course, you need proper qualifications on your resume for this kind of work.
+It’s a good fit for already-qualified and experienced doctors and pharmacists who’ve decided to work from home.

 28. Medical Transcriptionist

-There are several companies that specialise in medical transcription, including Dict8 and FastChart.
-Some firms take on staff themselves and others require you to work as an independent contractor.
+Several companies specialise in medical transcription, including Dict8 and FastChart.
+Some firms take on staff themselves, and others require you to work as an independent contractor.
 Learn more about the intricacies of medical transcription here.

 29. Online Counsellor

-Depending on where you live, you will usually need specific qualifications and accreditations to start providing counselling services.
-Typically, several years of training and practical experience is required.
+Of course, you’ll need specific qualifications and accreditations to start providing counselling services.
 Find out how to become a certified counsellor here.
 Beware of providers who unleash counsellors on the public without extensive formal training.

-Skills-wise, you need to be understanding and empathetic, with knowledge of therapy techniques.
+Counsellors need to be understanding and empathetic and know many therapy techniques.
 You’ll conduct counselling sessions via video-chat, voice-chat or even instant messaging, writing notes and keeping records of your sessions.